gambiolo/tainted-transparency/index.md

 Wine was definetly poored into Bruce's glass, and Joi Ito called us ''trouble makers'' pop corn at hand, the show could begin.

-At the end of this rather interesting discussion Bruce Sterling suddenly shouted to the Joi Ito out of the nowhere ''you're not a community untill you face your dark side'' as if wine was kicking in.
+At the end of this rather interesting discussion Bruce Sterling suddenly shouted to Joi Ito out of the nowhere ''you're not a community untill you face your dark side'' as if wine was kicking in.

-Realy by now this tweet should be minted as an NFT (alcohol is bad for health kids)
+Realy by now this tweet should be minted as an NFT (also alcohol is bad for health kids)

 ![Screen Shot 2021-08-14 at 10 53 54 AM](https://user-images.githubusercontent.com/86488172/129442140-2599372c-2cb8-4fdd-ae9b-32889e301c07.png)